ElliotHume/Aurica/README.md

 ----

 ### Description
-Players face each other or against monsters in multiplayer battles of skilled spell casting.
+Players face each other in multiplayer battles of skilled spell casting.
 To excel, players must learn the strengths of their own pseudo-randomly generated Aura.
 A player's Aura is a distribution of mana that will interact with spell casting to make spells stronger or weaker depending on how the spell is composed.
 The magic system is incredibly deep but retains an ease-of-use that lets casual players have as much fun as the more dedicated players.

-There are a wealth of spell options to choose from in each battle, with over 90+ unique spells from 10 different schools of magic, and more are being developed constantly.
+There are a wealth of spell options to choose from in each battle, with over 110+ unique spells from 10 different schools of magic, and more are being developed constantly.

 ### Novel features
 The intent of the magic system is to create a novel system for spell-casting that has incredible depth but maintains a low barrier of entry for casual players.
 Some key features of the system include: